ArchRafail/ArchRafail/README.md

 ### :fire: My Stats :
   [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=ArchRafail&layout=compact&theme=vision-friendly-white)](https://github.com/ArchRafail/github-readme-stats)

 NOTE: Most used languages does not indicate my skill level or anything like that.
 It is just a metric of which languages have been hosted by me on GitHub based on the usage across repositories.
-There are others which I haven't put up on GitHub.
+There are others projects which I haven't put up on GitHub.